 Mysterious Girl:No...
 No!
 Bahamut: You dared to believe you had rule over our Eidolons?
 Mysterious Girl: What?
 Bahamut: My Eidolons are much more than mere pawns of power!
 Does the true light reside within you?
 Bahamut, the Father of all Eidolons, shall deliver your final judgement!
 Mysterious Girl:R-Reflect...
 Bahamut:''You waste your breath!''*Megaflare*

 Earlier in the True Moon the party confronts The Dark Knight Cecil who berates Cecil for casting him aside.
-Eventually, he reduces your party to their last legs, and Cecil protects them as he tries to strike them down one by one.
+Eventually, he reduces your party to their last legs, and Cecil protects them as he tries to strike them down one by one in his weakened state.

 The new post-game bonus boss in the PSP version is Lost Babil, and has you form three parties to destroy it piece by piece.